 The quality and resolution of artwork for decoration depends on the product and how it is being printed.

-Screen printing, pad printing and laser engraving – we always require VECTOR files.
+Screen Printing, Pad Printing, Engraving, Debossing and Embossing – we always require VECTOR files.
 You will have a choice of standard imprint colors and in most case a PMS match is available for an additional charge.
+SVG file are not acceptable print files.
+This file format was developed by the World Wide Web for web use only.
+SVG files will need to be converted to a JPG file and printed FULL COLOR.

-Full Color Printing - We can use eps, ai and high resolution pdf, jpeg and tiff files.
-For high resolutions files, 600dpi is preferred and nothing under 300dpi is acceptable.
+Full Color Printing - We can use eps, ai and high-resolution pdf, jpeg and tiff files.
+Please DO NOT send svg files.
+These file types are for web use only and will need to be converted to a high resolution bitmap file.
+For high resolutions files, please be sure they are no smaller than 300 dpi at the actual size of the print aea.
+We can always make these file smaller, but they will print blurry if we need to enlarge them.
 Files must be formatted in CMYK.
 Please do not use Pantone PMS colors or RGB colors in your artwork as the conversion from PMS or RGB to CMYK will almost always result in color differences.
-We can not guarantee the print accuracy of client submitted artwork that is formatted incorrectly.
+We cannot guarantee the print accuracy of client submitted artwork that is formatted incorrectly.

 If you don't have artwork or need your existing artwork to be redrawn, it's not a problem.
 Sketch out your idea or send us what art file you do have and we'll help you out.
 We will do simple typesetting of your name and message at no charge!
 Remember, artwork should never get in the way of doing a promotion.
 If you can't find art that meets our electronic submittal requirements, we can always create it for a small fee.
 Once we create your art, you won't have this charge again.
 An e-Proof will be provided for you to review.

-Raster-based art files are design files that are broken up into small colored dots called pixels.
-Each of these tiny pixels put together creates an image.
+RASTER art files (also known as bitmap files) are design files that are broken up into millions of small colored dots called pixels.
+Each of these tiny pixels are put together to create an image.
 The quality of the design file depends on, 1) the size of the design that was created, and 2) the resolution or dpi of the file—this will be the total number of pixels.
 The higher the pixel count, the higher the quality of file (which increases file size).
-Some examples are raster-based file extensions are .JPG, .TIF, .PNG, .PSD, etc. These types of files usually cannot be used for spot color printing.
+Some examples are raster-based file extensions are .JPG, .TIF, .PNG, .PSD, etc. These types of files cannot be used for spot color printing.

 What is a VECTOR art file and why is it better that a raster file?